alexandreargm/portafolio/README.md

 ### Prerequisites

-This project requires Node.js and NPM(included in the Node.js installation).
-[Node.js download site](https://nodejs.org/).
+This project requires [Node.js](https://nodejs.org/) and NPM.
+NPM is included in the newer versions of Node.js.

 ### Installation